emilybrooks/emilybrooks.github.io/tms.md

 Carnage:

-		Itsuki Exhalted Falchion +1 (you can power it up if tiki asks)
+		Itsuki Exalted Falchion +1 (you can power it up if tiki asks)

 ##    Illusory Dolhr